Hablamos Español Insurance Companies We Work With

 What additional insured means

 An additional insured endorsement adds another party, often a landlord, client, or general contractor, to your liability policy for claims connected to your work or your tenancy.
-If they are pulled into a claim arising from what you did, your policy can respond on their behalf, within the terms of the endorsement.
+If they are pulled into a claim arising from what you did, your policy may respond on their behalf, subject to the terms of the endorsement.

 Additional insured vs certificate holder